scala/scala/README.md

 Use `sbt test/it:test` to run integration (partest) tests.

 We would like to migrate to sbt build as quickly as possible.
-If you would like to help please contact scala-internals@ mailing list to discuss your ideas and coordinate your effort with others.
+If you would like to help please use the scala-internals mailing list to discuss your ideas and coordinate your effort with others.

 ### Tips and tricks